jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 }
 ```

 This interface is inspired by Iterators.
-I want the Parser to be able to peek ahead for Tokens in the __OR__ rule-based methods and consume Tokens in the __AND__ rule-based methods.
+I want the `Parser` to be able to peek ahead for `Token`s in the __OR__ rule-based methods and consume `Token`s in the __AND__ rule-based methods.

 ### Iterator
 Iterator is a Gang of Four (GoF) Design Pattern.
 See:
 * [Iterator at SourceMaking](https://sourcemaking.com/design_patterns/iterator)
 * [Iterator at Refactoring.guru](https://refactoring.guru/design-patterns/iterator)

 Why would the GoF devote a design pattern to something so obvious and ubiquitous?
-In [The Big Wheel Keeps on Turning](https://jhumelsine.github.io/2023/08/28/wheels.html) where I used the _wheel_ as an example of a real world pattern to emphasize that patterns have been around for a long time, I wrapped up the example with:
+In [The Big Wheel Keeps on Turning](https://jhumelsine.github.io/2023/08/28/wheels.html) I used the _wheel_ as an example of a real world pattern to emphasize that patterns have been around for a long time.
+I wrapped up the example with:

 > The wheel feels obvious to us since it’s so ubiquitous, but it took centuries if not millennia to perfect.
 Pre-Columbian indigenous peoples in the Americas, even with their own sophisticated technology, never developed it.